 500. Tryouts / Commitment to Organization 600.
 Call-Up Policy

 700. Lettering Policy

+800. Locker Room Behavior / Monitoring

 Policy 000 PRIHA Board Policy/Procedure/Administrative Regulations

 Section 1.
 Authority

 The policies and procedures adopted by the PRIHA Board establish the general parameters within which the daily operations of the PRIHA are to be governed.
 Regulations for carrying out and implementing PRIHA Board policies are developed and implemented by the PRIHA Board.
 As applicable, all members of the PRIHA are expected to comply with both PRIHA Board policy and regulations, subject to stated limitations and exceptions.
 However, failure of the PRIHA Board or the administration to comply with policy or procedure shall not invalidate any lawful action taken.